ANRGUSC/SDPP/README.md

 An application-layer client-server protocol that enables purchase of data streams (such as IoT sensor data) through cryptocurrency, with invoice and receipts stored in an immutable distributed ledger.
 It is implemented using Python.

-It is still under development, we have just released the Version 1.0 of the protocol.
+This is release 1.0, we are still working to improve it.

 ## More Reading
 [Current draft of the paper describing this protocol](https://github.com/ANRGUSC/SDPP/blob/master/documents/streaming-data-payment-protocol.pdf)